Phovos/cognosis/README.md

 ### Quantum Informatics

-Quantum informatics, I perhaps ignorantly posit, is the emergant ability of even-macroscopic systems, including LLMs, can entangle with higher-dimensional information.
+Quantum informatics, I perhaps ignorantly posit, is the emergant ability of even-macroscopic systems, including LLMs, to entangle with higher-dimensional information.
 Cognitive processes like thinking, speaking, and writing collapse the wave function, allowing transitivity between real and imaginary states.

 ### A Practical Theory of Programming (aPToP)